eumel8/cosignwebhook/README.md

 ### E2E tests

 The E2E tests require a running kubernetes cluster.
 Currently, the namespace and webhook are deployed via helper make targets.
-To run the tests the following is required:
+To only run the tests, the following is required:

 * docker
 * cosign (v2)

-To run the E2E tests, the following steps are required (in order):
+To run the whole E2E tests, the following steps are required (in order):

 * create a k3d local cluster for the tests and a local iamge registry (`make e2e-cluster`)
 * signing keys are generated (`make e2e-keys`)